rizkyzhang/awesome-tech-list/README.md

 - [Roadmap.sh](https://roadmap.sh/) - A collection of web development learning roadmap.
 - [Responsively](https://responsively.app/) - A dev-tool that aids faster and precise responsive web development.
 - [SmallDevtools](https://smalldev.tools/) - A collection of web development tools.
+- [The Web Dev](https://thewebdev.info/) - A site all about web development.

 ## Git